kubeshop/tracetest/docs/docs/live-examples/pokeshop/use-cases/add-pokemon.md

 # Pokeshop API - Add Pokemon

-This use case showcases a simple example where a user makes an API call with some data and this data is validated and persisted into a database.
+This use case showcases a simple example of an API call where call data is validated and persisted into a database.

 ```mermaid
 sequenceDiagram